realworldocaml/book/en/functors.md

 Another feature that we might want for our interval module is the ability to _serialize_, _i.e._, to be able to read and write intervals as a stream of bytes.
-In this case, we'll do this by converting to and from _s-expressions_.
-An s-expression is essentially a parenthesized expression whose atoms are strings, and it is a serialization format that is used commonly in Core.
+In this case, we'll do this by converting to and from s-expressions, which were mentioned already in [xref](#error-handling).
+To recall, an s-expression is essentially a parenthesized expression whose atoms are strings, and it is a serialization format that is used commonly in Core.
 Here's an example.